AMReX-Codes/amrex/Docs/Migration/Migration.md

 However, the rest of work is expected to be performed manually, because C++ is too a complicated language for shell scripting.
-For most `.cpp` files, you can put a `using namespace amrex;` line after the last `include` line, or you can add `amrex::` to wherever needed.
-But, for header files, it is considered bad practice to have `using namespace amrex` because it pollutes the namespace.
+For most `.cpp` files, you can put a `using namespace amrex;` line after the last `include` line, or `using amrex::MultiFab` etc., or you can add `amrex::` to wherever needed.
+Note that `using namespace amrex` will expose variables such as `verbose`.
+For header files, it is considered bad practice to have `using namespace amrex` because it pollutes the namespace.
 So you need to manually add `amrex::` in front of AMReX names likes `MultiFab` and `BoxArray`.